 - I normally look for dividend yields of around 3%: an arbitrary threshold, but one I feel separates the wheat from the chaff.
-McDonald's easily surpasses this benchmark, paying 3.5%, while staunch domestic and international competitor Yum!
-Brands (NYS: YUM) pays only 1.9%.
+Intel currently pays a healthy 4%.
+Chip-making underdog and rival Advanced Micro Devices (NYS: AMD) pays no dividend at all right now.

-- I like to see dividend-payout ratios of 50% or less: As a rule of thumb, the lower the percentage, the more sustainable.
-At 53%, McDonald's is right in the pocket.
-Yum!, to its credit, comes in at an even healthier 34% on this metric.
+- I like to see dividend-payout ratios of 50% or less: as a rule of thumb, the lower the percentage, the more sustainable.
+At 36%, Intel's is very sustainable.

 The company's five-year average dividend yield is 2.9%.
 I'd like to see that higher; it would make me more confident that the current 4% is going to hang around for a while.
 But I'm heartened otherwise on Intel: The company is finally beginning to compete with ARM, the world's dominant tablet and phone chip maker, having won the contract to supply the chip for Motorola's new RAZR i.[JG2]